cookiecutter/cookiecutter-django/docs/5-help/troubleshooting.rst

     WARN[0000] The "DJANGO_AWS_STORAGE_BUCKET_NAME" variable is not set.
 Defaulting to a blank string.
     WARN[0000] The "DJANGO_AWS_S3_CUSTOM_DOMAIN" variable is not set.
 Defaulting to a blank string.

-You have probably opted for Docker + Webpack without Whitenoise.
+You have probably opted for Docker + Webpack or Vite, without Whitenoise.
 This is a know limitation of the combination, which needs a little bit of manual intervention.
 See the :ref:`dedicated section about it <webpack-whitenoise-limitation>`.

 Static files return a 403 in production
 ---------------------------------------